-Typhoon kills at least nine in Japan, boats move tourists from flooded airport
+Typhoon kills 10 in Japan, boats move stranded passengers from airport

 (Japan Typhoon: tmsnrt.rs/2N6Eudz)

-About 3,000 tourists stayed overnight at Kansai airport in the heavily populated south-central area of Japan’s main island, Honshu.
+About 3,000 tourists stayed overnight at Kansai Airport in western Japan, an important hub for Japanese companies to export semiconductors.
 Television footage showing people lining up to buy food and drinks at a convenience store in the airport.

-Airport officials began transferring the stranded passengers to nearby Kobe airport by high-speed boats on Wednesday morning, according to NHK.
+Airport officials began transferring the stranded passengers to nearby Kobe airport by high-speed boats and buses on Wednesday morning, the government said.

+Chief Cabinet Secretary Yoshihide Suga said about 300 people were injured.
+It was uncertain when the airport would reopen and some roads and train lines in the affected areas were still closed, he said.
+About 1.2 million homes were without power.

+“The government will continue to do everything possible to tackle these issues with utmost urgency,” Suga told a news conference.

 It could take several days to a week to reopen Kansai airport depending on the damage, the Yomiuri newspaper quoted an unidentified person in the airline industry as saying.

-More one million households were without power in Osaka and its surrounding areas at 7:30 a.m. on Wednesday (2230 GMT Tuesday) and a number of flights and some trains were canceled, according to the trade ministry and public broadcaster NHK.

-Japan’s JXTG Nippon Oil & Energy Corp shut at least one of the refining units at its 135,000 barrels-per-day Sakai refinery in Osaka in western Japan due to typhoon damage to a part of the cooling tower, the trade ministry said.
+Prime Minister Shinzo Abe, criticized for an initially slow response to devastating floods in July, posted repeated updates on the rescue efforts at Kansai.

+Jebi’s course brought it close to parts of western Japan hit by rains and flooding that killed more than 200 people in July but most of the damage this time appeared to be from the wind.

-Reporting by Kaori Kaneko and Osamu Tsukimori; Editing by Paul Tait
+Reporting by Kaori Kaneko, Osamu Tsukimori, Makiko Yamazaki and Chang-Ran Kim; Editing by Paul Tait